NoobieMatt/SonarQube/ReadMe.md

-Finally the complete table is melted into a tall data set of the Subjects and Activities as the rows and each column heading now as a variable the columns are also given "tidier" names by a set of setnames statements and the use of gsub for pattern matching (see CodeBook.md for information on the columns) once melted is recast into a data.table of the means of the selected columns in stage 4 by each activity
+Finally the complete table is melted into a tall data set of the Subjects and Activities as the rows and each column heading now as a variable the columns are also given "tidier" names by a set of setnames statements and the use of gsub for pattern matching (see CodeBook.md for information on the columns) once melted is recast into a data.table of the means of the selected columns in stage 4 by each activity the output from this stage is written to a text file "tidy_data.txt" in the working directory